 Charging documents (criminal complaints, citations, and tab charges) are not filed through eFS.
 The same is true for juvenile delinquency petitions and citations.
 See Minn.
 R. Crim.
 Pro.
 1.06, subd.
 2; and Minn.
 R. Juv.
 Del.
 P. 6.03, subd.
 2.

-More information on eFiling charging documents in these cases is available on the Government Partners, Criminal Justice System Resources page and in the Overview: Mandatory Electronic Filing and Service document.
+More information on eFiling charging documents in these cases is available on the Government Partners, Criminal Justice System Resources page.

 Attorneys, government agencies, and law enforcement must use eFS to file other non-charging documents with the Minnesota district courts, effective July 1, 2016.
 See Minn.
 Gen. R. Prac.
 14.01(b)(1).